 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We identified a deficiency in internal control, described below and identified as 2023-001, that we consider to be a significant deficiency.
+We identified a deficiency in internal control, described below and identified as 2024-001, that we consider to be a significant deficiency.

-2023-001 Cutoff Adjustments
+2024-001 and 2023-001 Cutoff Transactions

-Condition: Adjustments were needed to the financial records for cash, revenue, receivables, expenses, unearned revenue, capital assets, accumulated depreciation, and fund balance in order for the financial statements to conform to generally accepted accounting principles.
-Adjustments identified stemmed from cut off considerations at year end related to year end accruals.
+Condition: Transactions were identified in the financial records for cash, revenue, receivables, expenses, unearned revenue, and fund balance that were not in accordance with generally accepted accounting principles.
+Transactions identified stemmed from cutoff considerations at year end related to year end accruals.

-Criteria: Internal controls should prevent, or detect and correct adjustments timely to provide materially correct financial information.
+Criteria: Internal controls should prevent or detect and correct adjustments timely to provide materially correct financial information.